 Prerequisite: Completion of at least 30 college credits or any 100- or 200-level philosophy course.

-Offered: Spring (even years).
+Offered: Spring (odd years).

 PHIL 315 - Evidence, Reasoning, and Proof (3)

 The concept of evidence, types of reasoning, and standards of proof are examined.
 Topics include types of evidence, evaluating evidence, eyewitness claims, expert testimony and memory, appraising reasoning, and standards of proof.